J35P312/FindSV/README.md

 this script will ask a couple on questions, such as cnvnator path and reference directory path. answer all these questions to finnish the setup.
 The cnvnator install scripts in the internal_scripts folder may be used to intall cnvnator.

+After running the setup script, two files will be generated, the config file, and the FindSV_env.sh script.

 Restart module
 ============